Woven Wrap Passes – Anatomy of a Back Carry

 A Horizontal Pass, or Torso Pass, comes under both the parents arms and go straight across baby horizontally.

-If it is one of the main passes of your carry, as in Back Wrap Cross Carry, it may mean that is a carry that positions baby lower on your back.
+If it is one of the main passes of your carry, as in Back Wrap Cross Carry, that is a carry that will position baby lower on your back.

 When you use a Bunched Horizontal Pass, the wrap goes over both of baby’s knees and under baby’s bottom.
-It is a finishing pass that helps secure and finish a carry with one or more of the main woven wrap passes.
+It is a finishing pass that helps secure and finish a carry.

 Intimidated?
 Wondering how the heck you’re going to put your baby or toddler on your back by yourself?